stumph3/defang3r/README.md

 # defang3r
-Defang3r: A Simple URL Defanger Script for Cybersecurity Professionals  Defang3r is a bash script designed to safely transform URLs into a defanged format, making it safer to share URLs in documentation, emails, and online discussions without triggering links or security warnings..
+defang3r: A Simple URL Defanger Script for Cybersecurity Professionals. defang3r is a bash script designed to safely transform URLs into a defanged format, making it safer to share URLs in documentation, emails, and online discussions without triggering links or security warnings.

 # URL Defanger Tool

 The URL Defanger Tool is a simple Bash script that processes a text file containing URLs and transforms them to a defanged format.
 This is particularly useful for cybersecurity and IT professionals who need to share URLs safely without risking accidental hyperlinks, which can be potentially harmful.